jonnor/ESC-CNN-microcontroller/report/report.md

 `TODO: link model review section`

-Models from the existing literature are summarized in Table \ref{table:urbansound8k-existing-models-logmel}
+Models from the existing literature (reviewed in chapter \ref{chapter:esc-models}) are summarized in Table \ref{table:urbansound8k-existing-models-logmel}
 and shown with respect to these model constraints in Figure \label{existing-models-perf}.
 Even the smallest existing models require significantly more than the available resources.

-`FIXME: make MACC/MAC/mult-adds consistent`

 \begin{table}
 \input{plots/urbansound8k-existing-models-logmel.tex}